GRCDEV/ArduSim/help/deployment.md

 ### 2.1 Raspberry - Pixhawk serial link

-We have to follow two steps to successfully configure the Raspberry Pi 3 B+.
-First, we have to enable the serial port link, and then we have to install the library that ArduSim uses to connect to the flight controller through the serial port.

-#### Enabling serial port

 Raspbian, the Raspberry Pi operating system, may be using the serial port by default for the standard output, so it would send a lot of useless data to the flight controller.
 To avoid this, we have to keep the serial port enabled while disabling the output.
 Open the GUI tool in "Preferences-->Raspberry pi configuration", and enable "Serial Port" and disable "Serial Console" in the "Interfaces" tab.
 Alternatively, you can use the console utility with the following commands.
 Then go to *"Interfacing Options" - "Serial"* and enable it, but then you must check the file */boot/cmdline.txt* after reboot and remove the text *"console=serial0,115200"* if found.

     sudo apt-get update